timothy-barry/ondisc/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-Single-cell datasets are growing in size rapidly, posing challenges as well as opportunities to biology researchers. `ondisc` (short for “on-disk single cell”) is an R package that empowers users to easily and efficiently analyze large-scale single-cell data. `ondisc` makes computing on large-scale single-cell data **FUN**:
+Single-cell datasets are growing in size, posing challenges as well as opportunities to biology researchers. `ondisc` (short for “on-disk single cell”) is an R package that enables users to easily and efficiently analyze large-scale single-cell data. `ondisc` makes computing on large-scale single-cell data **FUN**:

   - **Fast**: `ondisc` is powered by several novel, highly efficient